 Decision notification: 3-4 weeks

-Download the instructions below to request to have a UC or a UC EAP course apply to the GE-Writing Requirement.
-Please note that a General Education Requirements Request must be completed and submitted with the materials specificed in the instructions.
-Also, a maximum of two courses me may be approved by petition to fulfill the GE-Writing Requirement.
+Review these instructions to have a UC or a UC EAP course apply to the GE-Writing Requirement.
+Please note that a General Education Requirements Request must be completed and submitted with the materials specified in the instructions.
+Also, a maximum of two courses may be approved by petition to fulfill the GE-Writing Requirement.

 Please read the instructions carefully and supply all requested information.
 In particular, if no statement is included regarding instructor feedback for the Writing Requirement petition, your request will be denied.

-With your completed request, please attach a syllabus or course description for the transfer course in question, as well as a nonreturnable copy of the paper(s) written for the UCSB or UC EAP course being petitioned. **Only UC (including UC EAP) courses can be petitioned for the Writing Requirement; courses from other institutions are not accepted for this GE.
+With your completed request, please attach a General Education Requirements Request form, a syllabus or course description for the transfer course in question, and as a nonreturnable copy of the paper(s) written for the UCSB or UC EAP course being petitioned. **Only UC (including UC EAP) courses can be petitioned for the Writing Requirement; courses from other institutions are not accepted for this GE.

 Decision notification: 3-4 weeks